ibiem-2019/ibiem_2019_material/content/lessons/demultiplex_tutorial.md

 Assemble Metadata Table (Map)
 =============================

 You are in luck, because you there is a metadata table already made for you.
-Let's check it out \#\# Examine Metadata Table (Map)
+Let’s check it out \#\# Examine Metadata Table (Map)

 ``` r
 meta.df = read_tsv(map.file)